ros-infrastructure/mirror/README.md

 This repo provides a way to easily mirror the ROS services.

-The machine will need ~ 100 GB of disk space and as much bandwidth as you plan to pull.
+The machine will need ~ 100 GB of disk space in the /mirror directory and as much bandwidth as you plan to pull.

 This is tested on Ubuntu Precise LTS